difiore/Intro_to_R_Reader/_book/07_Achieving_Graphical_Excellence.md

 ><div align = "right"> --- Mark Twain </div>

 ## Introduction
-This unit is primarily designed to get you thinking about what exactly is possible with graphs made in R. We aren't going to cover every possible tweak you can make to a graphic, since that's almost impossible.
+This chapter is primarily designed to get you thinking about what exactly is possible with graphs made in R. We aren't going to cover every possible tweak you can make to a graphic, since that's almost impossible.
 We won't showcase every extension and theme you could make use of, because that's probably truly impossible.
 But by expanding our understanding about what exactly is possible with these graphics, we can begin to understand how to make the best visualizations with our own data possible.
 This unit is a bit easier and a bit less involved than the past few - don't worry, we'll be back to the hard stuff come unit 9.

 So far, we've used graphs repeatedly to help communicate and understand our data.
 While the fast graphics we've been using are more than sufficient for our own analyses, making graphics for publication or presentation requires a little more finesse.
 That's where this unit comes in - we'll be briefly touching on many of the options you have control over to make your graphics look exactly as you want them to.
 Before we get started, let's load the tidyverse: